Omskka/Programming-With-C-Inclass-Exercies/README.md

  ● A customer cannot buy coloured and block pencils at the same time.
 To indicate that print thefollowing on the screen after printing the stock on the screen:○ You cannot buy both colored and black pencils at the same time

  .● If customer changes her mind and selects nothing, farewell them kindly by a printed messageon the screen:○ You changed your mind?
-Please come back some other time!● Now, get the order of the customer.
+Please come back some other time!

+ ● Now, get the order of the customer.
 You’ll get 4 inputs separated by commas.
 Print thefollowing on the screen.

  ○ Please enter the number of items you will buy for all stock items.